stefangabos/Zebra_Database/README.md

 $records = $db->fetch_assoc_all();

 // you could fetch all records to one associative array
-// using a the values in a specific column as keys
+// using the values in a specific column as keys
 $records = $db->fetch_assoc_all('column1');

 // or fetch records one by one, as associative arrays